liayin/blog/_posts/2022-5-16-literature-crime.md

     - Conclusion: air pollution increases violent crime on the downwind sides of interstates.

 ### Judicial system
+- [Ouss and Stevenson (2023)](https://doi.org/10.1257/app.20210349): Does Cash Bail Deter Misconduct?
+    - Abstract: Courts routinely use low cash bail as a financial incentive to ensure released defendants appear in court and abstain from crime.
+This can create burdens for defendants with little empirical evidence on its efficacy.
+We exploit a prosecutor-driven reform that led to a sharp reduction in low cash bail and pretrial supervision, with no effect on pretrial detention, to test whether such incentive mechanisms succeed at their intended purpose.
+We find no evidence that financial collateral has a deterrent effect on failure to appear or pretrial crime.
+This paper also contributes to the literature on legal actor discretion, showing that nonbinding reforms may have limited impact on jail populations.

 - [Macdonald (2022)](https://www.dropbox.com/s/zey3357ejwgp1bz/DavidMacdonald_JMP_latest.pdf?dl=0): Truth in Sentencing, Incentives and Recidivism
     - Methodology: Regression discontinuity and generalized random forest
     - Results: rule infractions increased by 50%, while education program enrollment fell by 20%.
 Increase in violent infractions was largest for serious offenders, who saw an increase of 150% to 200% in infractions